imrafaelmerino/JIO/README.md

 In the previous example, you might have noticed that all the evaluations are performed by the main thread, even when the `JsObjExp.par` operator was used.
-This behavior occurs because the IO effects returned by the lambdas are just constants, and no Executor is specified.
+This behavior occurs because the IO effects returned by the lambdas are just constants, and no `Executor` is specified.
 Even if you were to specify one, there are instances when the CompletableFuture framework (which JIO relies on extensively) may not switch context between threads if it deems it unnecessary.

-But don't worry, we can introduce some random delays and leverage fibers to create a more realistic example.
+But don't worry, we can introduce some random delays and leverage virtual threads to create a more realistic example.
 To do this, let's use more elaborate stubs with the `StubSupplier` class from the `jio-test` library:

 ```code